-Depending on the organization, company culture, and how the interview went, you may greet with a formal salutation, or greet with them their first name.
-Either way, the greeting should be personalized.
-A simple “Hey” or “Hi there” is not sufficient.
+Depending on the organization, what their company culture is like, and how the interview went, you may choose to greet with a formal salutation or greet them by their first name.

 When to use a formal salutation:

-- Additionally, if your interview is with a doctor, make sure to greet them as such.
+- Additionally, if your interview is with a doctor (that includes MD or Ph.D.), make sure to greet them as such.

-- Using first names to greet in an email is becoming increasingly common and acceptable.
-Especially in younger companies or where the company culture is more laid back.
+- Using first names to greet in an email is becoming increasingly common, especially in younger companies or where company culture is more laid-back.

 Thank you for interviewing me this morning.